-- 1. As of December 31, 2020, share options of 19,970,881 shares of our Company were granted to eligible persons in accordance with the terms of the 2017 Share Option Scheme. - 2.
-The closing price of the Shares immediately before the date of grant of March 30, 2020, May 12, 2020, July 24, 2020 and December 3, 2020 was HKD9.09, HKD10.24, HKD10.08 and HKD10.30 respectively. - 3.
-The weighted average closing price of these shares of our Company immediately before January 23, 2020 and April 1, 2020 (the dates on which the relevant share options were exercised) was HKD10.04. - 4.
-The total value of the share options granted under the 2017 Share Option Scheme are not fully recognized in the financial statements of the Company until they are vested.
-The Directors consider that it is not appropriate to disclose the value of the share options granted to the participants during the period, since any valuation of such share options would be subject to a number of assumptions that would be subjective and uncertain. - 5.
-The "other participant" is a former Director.
+1. During the year ended December 31, 2020, share options of 19,970,881 shares of our Company with a fair value on the grant dates of approximately RMB165 million were granted by our Company to eligible persons in accordance with the terms of the 2017 Share Option Scheme.

+2. The closing price of the Shares immediately before the date of grant of March 30, 2020, May 12, 2020, July 24, 2020 and December 3, 2020 was HKD9.09, HKD10.24, HKD10.08 and HKD10.30 respectively.

+3. The weighted average closing price of these shares of our Company immediately before January 23, 2020 and April 1, 2020 (the dates on which the relevant share options were exercised) was HKD10.04.

+4. The total value of the share options granted under the 2017 Share Option Scheme are not fully recognised in the financial statements of the Company until they are vested.
+The Directors consider that it is not appropriate to disclose the value of the share options granted to the participants during the year, since any valuation of such share options would be subject to a number of assumptions that would be subjective and uncertain.

+5. The "other participant" is a former Director.